 |Director||Brian De Palma|

 Jim Phelps and the Impossible Missions Force are in Prague to recover a stolen copy of the NOC (non-official cover) list which contains details of every CIA agent around the world, only for the team to be murdered.
-Only Ethan Hunt and Claire Phelps survive, and IMF director Eugene Kittridge reveals that the mission was fake and intended to capture a suspected traitor in IMF and, as Hunt has survived, he is believed to be the traitor.
+Only Ethan Hunt and Claire Phelps survive, and IMF director Eugene Kittridge reveals that the mission was fake and intended to capture a suspected traitor in IMF who was trying to sell the NOC list and, as Hunt has survived, he is believed to be the traitor.